Day Trip To Modrič Cave In Rovanjska, Croatia

 Modric Cave – Waiting To Be Explored

 The day started with meeting our guide, Marijan, who has been running small group tours in Modrič for some time now.
-Marijan issued our coveralls, helmet, and the compulsory helmet-mounted light off we went to get dressed for the occasion.
+Marijan issued our coveralls, helmet, and the compulsory helmet-mounted light, and we went to get dressed for the occasion.

-Marijan then leads the way to Modrič Cave, which is only 10 minutes easy walk from the meeting point.
+Marijan then leads the way to Modrič Cave, which is only 10 10-minute leisurely walk from the meeting point.
 The views on the walk to the cave are of the Paklenica Riviera and are utterly beautiful.

 The view from the entrance of the Cave.